Chengdu Shuangliu International Airport: People's Republic era

-On 12 December 1956, the Shuangguisi Airport was put under civil aviation, which was then formally listed as a civil aviation airport and renamed Chengdu Shuangliu Airport.
+On 12 December 1956, Shuangguisi Airport was put under civil aviation, which was then formally listed as a civil aviation airport and renamed Chengdu Shuangliu Airport.
 In 1957, the flights of Chengdu civil aviation were shifted to Shuangliu Airport from Guanghan Airport.
 The flight courses from Chengdu were thus opened to various cities within China including Beijing, Taiyuan, Xi'an, Chongqing, Kunming, Guiyang, and Nanchong.

 Current status

 A large-scale expansion was conducted on flight area and navigation area from 1994 to 2001.
 The runway was extended to 3600 m with Class 4E rating, allowing for larger jumbo jets including the Boeing 747-400.
 The newly built terminal building was incorporated with a three-parallel-porch design, accommodating an hourly capacity of 3,500 passengers during rush hours, while the previous terminal building was only designated for regional flights within Sichuan and Chongqing.

 The airport is now an international civil airport with flights to more than 50 international destinations and over 170 domestic airports, and is a hub for Chengdu Airlines, Air China and Sichuan Airlines.
 It is linked to downtown Chengdu by the Airport Expressway, the Chengdu–Mianyang–Leshan intercity railway and the newly built Chengdu Metro line 10 which has stations in both terminals.
 KLM launched the first intercontinental air route from Chengdu, to Amsterdam, on 28 May 2006.

 The construction of its second runway started from late 2008, and service commenced in December 2009.
 The completed new runway, 3600 m in length and 60 m in width, upgraded the previous flight area rating from 4E to 4F, capable of handling the Airbus A380.

 On 9 June 2014, United Airlines began operating a nonstop service from San Francisco to Chengdu, connecting central China to the United States non-stop for the first time.
 Service to the US has since expanded, as Hainan Airlines now offers nonstop service from Chengdu to Los Angeles and began nonstop service to New York–JFK in October 2017.

-With the opening of Chengdu Tianfu International Airport on 27 June 2021, it is planned for most international and cargo routes to be moved away from Shuangliu Airport, which is to mainly operate domestic flights going forward.
+With the opening of Chengdu Tianfu International Airport on 27 June 2021, all international and cargo routes were planned to be moved from Shuangliu Airport, which is to mainly operate certain domestic flights going forward.
+However, on July 30, 2026, most Hong Kong/Macau/Taiwan flights were relocated back to Shuangliu Airport following renovations.